Nebraska Department of Environment and Energy

 • Schuyler: A 460–kilowatt community solar project became commercially operational on December 21, 2018.
 In 2020, a 640–kilowatt community solar project became commercially operational.

-• Scottsbluff: A 4,375–kilowatt (4.375–megawatt) community solar project went online March 1, 2020.
+• Scottsbluff: A 4,375–kilowatt (or 4.375–megawatt) community solar project went online March 1, 2020.

 • South Sioux City: In January of 2017, a 2,000–kilowatt (2–megawatt) solar array became operational in the city of South Sioux City.

-• St. Paul: A 1,000–kilowatt (1–megawatt) community solar project became operational in 2023.
+• St. Paul: A 1,000–kilowatt (or 1–megawatt) community solar project became operational in 2023.
 The seven–acre array consists of over 2,000 solar panels, enough to offset 1,707 metric tons of greenhouse gas emissions annually.
 The solar project is east of St. Paul.
 The solar project is part of a ten–megawatt project that five power districts in Nebraska have teamed up to construct: Howard Greeley Rural Public Power District, in St. Paul; Norris Public Power District, in Beatrice; Perennial Public Power District, out of York; Butler Public Power District, in David City; and Polk Rural Public Power District, from Stromsburg.

 • Superior: A 1,000–kilowatt (1–megawatt) community solar project became operational in 2018.